 If you keep a hamster in a cage that doesn’t meet these requirements, it’s more likely to try to escape.

-2/ Natural Instincts
+Natural Instincts

-Wild hamsters dig tunnels reaching approximately 0.7 meters deep, requiring lots of digging space to satisfy their instincts.
+Wild hamsters dig tunnels approximately 0.7 meters deep, requiring lots of digging space to satisfy their instincts.

-3/ Stressed Out
+Stressed Out

 Many things can cause stress, such as:

-- Cats and other pets
+- Cats and other pets.

-- Loud noises
+- Loud noises.

-- Bright lights
+- Bright lights.

-- Frequent handling (if they haven’t been tamed)
+- Frequent handling (if they haven’t been tamed).

-- Not enough bedding
+- Not enough bedding.

-- Too many full cage cleans
+- Too many full-cage cleans.

-4/ Boredom
+Boredom

 Hamsters are active animals that run for several miles and forage for food in the wild.

-If they don’t have a large exercise wheel and plenty of boredom breakers for entertainment, they’ll find other means of enrichment.
+If they don’t have a large exercise wheel and toys, they’ll find other means of enrichment.
 This includes escaping to explore the wider surroundings.
+Some of the best forms of enrichment include:

 By distracting a hamster with things it enjoys playing with inside the cage, it’ll be less inclined to escape.

-5/ Too Much Open Space
+Too Much Open Space

-Even though hamsters need lots of floor space, they like their enclosures to be semi-cluttered to escape danger.
-If you don’t provide enough hideouts or places for your hamster to retreat to, it’ll feel threatened enough to attempt to escape its environment.
+If you don’t provide enough hideouts or places for the hamster to retreat to, it’ll feel threatened enough to attempt to escape its environment.

 Because hamsters are prey animals, they’re constantly on high alert.
 Even the slightest noises can trigger their prey instincts, so they need hiding places to feel comfortable and safe.